fnproject/tutorials/grafana/README.md

 * `fn_span_mq_reserve_duration_seconds`
 * `fn_span_serve_http_duration_seconds`

+Note: In the Grafana dashboard we strip out the prefix `fn_span` and the suffix `_duration_seconds` from the metric name.
+This behaviour is defined in the dashboard JSON file.

 Below is a **sample** `Fn tracing spans` Grafana Dashboard showing multiple functions over a longer time duration:

 ![user input](images/GrafanaDashboard2.png)